June 14, 2024

 By Janine Mothershed

-While coding and billing are related aspects of healthcare reimbursement, they are not the same.
-Here’s a breakdown of their differences:
+While medical coding and medical billing are related aspects of healthcare reimbursement, they are not the same.
+Here’s a breakdown of the differences between medical coding vs medical billing:

-• Purpose: The primary purpose of coding is to accurately and comprehensively describe the patient encounter in a standardized format for reimbursement, research, quality reporting, and healthcare analytics.
+The primary purpose of medical coding is to accurately and comprehensively describe the patient encounter in a standardized format for reimbursement, research, quality reporting, and healthcare analytics.

 • Focus: Coding focuses on translating clinical information into standardized codes, while billing focuses on the submission and processing of claims for reimbursement.